TheCringeLord/Moodiary/README.md

 **Moodiary** is a minimalist daily mood tracking application inspired by popular apps like Daylio and DailyBean.
 It helps users visualize emotional patterns through calendar logs, charts, and reports, offering insights into mental well-being over time.

+This project was developed as part of my university coursework at King Mongkut's University of Technology Thonburi (KMUTT), following Agile methodologies.

 ---

 ## ✨ Key Features